Introducing Foxy Shazam

 Introducing Foxy Shazam is the second studio album by the American rock band Foxy Shazam.
 It was released on January 22, 2008, by Ferret Music and New Weatherman.
 In spite of the name, Introducing was not the first album the band created.
 Recording for the album began at a Seattle studio in August 2007.
 The band joined Piermont Management, which is partially owned by Jesse Korman (frontman of The Number Twelve Looks Like You), to produce it along with Casey Bates.
-The vinyl comes in two editions.
-A vinyl colored red and orange was printed with a limited 300 copies and the other 700 records are clear vinyl with a rainbow splatter design.